How to hand-raise your very own butterfly

 around and get lost from its food.
 Don't worry about ventilation holes....opening your container at

-least once a day provides plenty of fresh air for the developing caterpillar.
+plenty of fresh air for the developing caterpillar.